Do Termites Fly? 17 Frequently Asked Questions About Flying Termites

 Are flying ants termites?

-No. While both species have four wings, there are a few differences:
+No. While both species have four wings, there are a few differences between ants with wings and winged termites:

 FLYING TERMITES FLYING ANTS Wings 2 pairs of uniform-sized wings in white or translucent color Front wings longer than the back wings Colour Tan or beige in color depending on the species.
 Mostly red or black color.
 Waist Thick waist.
 No constriction between the abdomen and thorax.
 Thin waist.
 There is a constriction between the abdomen and thorax Antennae Straight antennae Bent antennae